Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Air Taxi script on the server did not end if a fast air taxi like a VTOL reached the endpos
 - Fixed: Air Taxi landing position is now using findEmptyPosition to find a suitable landing spot
 - Fixed: Script error in Get_Heli_Rappel_Points function (me too stupid to optimize :/)
+- Fixed: Spectating respawn button was immediately available when respawn_available_after timer was still running
+- Fixed: Spectating respawn button was available when clicking on non available MHQ

 3.99g
 ATTENTION: TT Altis Blufor mission.sqm file has changed